joshdefreitas/joshdefreitas.github.io/_posts/2023-06-26-introduce-thb.md

 math: true
 mermaid: true
 image:
-  path: /assets/img/posts/HTB/htb1.png
+  path: /assets/img/posts/HTB/htb.png
 ---

 ## Why I created this series?

 In this post, I'll be introducing the HTB series.
 HTB is a platform that helps improve skills in cybersecurity.
 I'll share my knowledge and insights from my experience with HTB.
 The series won't provide step-by-step guides for challenges, but it'll offer hints to keep you going.
+Most articles are referenced from [0xdf hacks stuff](https://0xdf.gitlab.io/).

 Solving challenges on your own will be more rewarding 😤😤😤.
 Stay tuned for exciting updates on my blog about the HTB series!